How to keep a FinTwit account alive when your day job is 60 hours

 A voice-specific tool changes the math.
 Auden, the brain inside VoiceMoat, trains on your full profile and drafts in your specific voice with a voice match score on every output.
 The drafting step compresses (you're editing voice-matched drafts, not rewriting averaged drafts) without paying the audience-erosion cost.
 For a working FinTwit professional, this often moves the realistic budget from 4 hours to 2.5 hours a week, which is the difference between sustainable and not.

 Auden doesn't generate the analysis.
 You still bring the 10-K read, the model output, the specific take.
-The tool drafts the post around your specific take in your voice.
+The tool drafts the post around your specific take in your style.
 The compliance-sensitive output (anything that touches recommendation language, specific tickers, performance claims) still needs human review per your firm's policy.

 When to take a break (and how)